Course + Internship

 We have two types of courses: Full-time (Set at 4 credits) and Variable credit (1-4 credits)

 - Full-time courses (Set at 4 credits) allow students to focus solely on their CFS course and internship for a quarter.
 Topics include business, legal, and the modern workplace.
-4-credit courses are held on Mondays and students intern Tuesday- Friday.
+4-credit courses are held once a week, typically on a weekday evening.

 - Variable-credit courses(1-4 credits) allow students to either take as many as 3 other NU courses or focus exclusively on their CFS experience for a quarter.
 Topics include humanities, civic engagement, social justice, public health, and environment and sustainability.
 Variable credit course days and times change quarter to quarter but are typically on weekday evenings.